App SSH Overview

-This topic introduces SSH configuration for applications in your Pivotal Web Services (PWS) deployment.
+This topic introduces SSH configuration for apps in your deployment.

 If you need to troubleshoot an instance of an app, you can gain SSH access to the app using the SSH proxy and daemon.